cal-itp/data-infra/docs/publishing/sections/8_ckan.md

 We use dbt exposure-based data publishing to automatically generate these two files using the main `publish.py` script (specifically the `document-exposure` subcommand).
 The documentation from the dbt models' corresponding YAML will be converted into appropriate CSVs and written out locally.
-By default, the script will read the latest `manifest.json` in GCS uploaded by the `dbt_run_and_upload_artifacts` Airflow job, so if you intend to generate new documentation locally, you'll need to generate a new `manifest.json` locally first.
+By default, the script will read the latest `manifest.json` in GCS uploaded by the `dbt_run_and_upload_artifacts` Airflow job.

 Run this command inside the `warehouse` folder, assuming you have local dbt artifacts in `target/` from a `dbt run` or `dbt compile`.